square/leakcanary/docs/api/shark-graph/shark/-heap-value/read-as-java-string.md

 `fun readAsJavaString(): `[`String`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html)`?`

-If this [HeapValue](index.md) if it represents a non null object reference to an instance of the [String](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html) class, returns a [String](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html) instance with content that matches the string in the heap dump.
+If this [HeapValue](index.md) if it represents a non null object reference to an instance of the [String](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html) class that exists in the heap dump, returns a [String](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html) instance with content that matches the string in the heap dump.
 Otherwise returns null.

 This may trigger IO reads.